apple/turicreate/README.md

 -----------

 Turiceate **does not require a GPU**, but certain models can be accelerated by the use of a GPU.
-Since `turicreate` depends on the default installation of `mxnet`.
 To enable GPU support after installation of the `turicreate` package, please perform the following steps:

  * Install CUDA 8.0 ([instructions](http://docs.nvidia.com/cuda/cuda-installation-guide-linux/))
  * Install cuDNN 5 for CUDA 8.0 ([instructions](https://developer.nvidia.com/cudnn))